Join the OZCF Bokashi Brigade!

 - Sprinkle a bit of Bokashi on top (a thin layer)

 - Press the waste down and put the lid back on the bucket.

 - When the bucket is full, bring it to the Farm to empty!

 How do I get started?

 Easy – Here’s how it works:

 - Buy a Bokashi starter kit, containing 1 kg of Bokashi ,1 plastic bucket with a lid (20 litre) and 1 clip card good for dropping off 10 buckets.
 Cost = R300 for a household, R400 for businesses.

 - Most households will want an extra bucket or two.
 We have extra buckets for R100 each.
-We recommend getting the 3, but you can take it as it comes and just get more buckets as you figure out how many you’ll need.
+We recommend getting 2 or 3, but you can take it as it comes and just get more buckets as you figure out how many you’ll need.

 - If you just need to buy Bokashi, it is R110 per kg.